Kenmure Street protests: Reactions

-The National, a pro-independence publication, ran the headline "Glasgow 1, 'Team UK' 0".
-Neil Mackay, writing for The Herald, opined that the events had done more to advance anti-Union sentiment than pro-Independence politicians due to the involvement of common people and their rejection of UK immigration laws.
-On the other hand, in a column for The Scotsman, John McLellan criticized the SNP's response, claiming it had raised racial tensions, was hypocritical in light of previous statements against mass gatherings during the COVID-19 pandemic and encouraged the violation of the rule of law.
-In response to COVID-19 concerns, particularly as Pollokshields has been identified as a COVID-19 hotspot and the protests have been compared to Rangers celebrations which have drawn crowds of thousands and resulted in disturbances, Yousaf stated that, while all gatherings must be discouraged, it was not fair to compare the "thuggish, loutish behaviour" of the latter with the former.
+Pro-independence publication The National ran the headline "Glasgow 1, 'Team UK' 0".
+Nationalist columnist Neil Mackay, writing for The Herald, wrote an opinion piece claiming events had done more to advance anti-Union sentiment than pro-Independence politicians due to the involvement of common people and their rejection of UK immigration laws.
+On the other hand, in a column for The Scotsman, Conservative politician John McLellan criticised the SNP's response, claiming it had raised racial tensions, was hypocritical in light of previous statements against mass gatherings during the COVID-19 pandemic and encouraged the violation of the rule of law.
+In response to COVID-19 concerns, particularly as Pollokshields had been identified as a COVID-19 hotspot and the protests have been compared to Rangers F.C. celebrations which have drawn crowds of thousands and resulted in disturbances, Yousaf stated that, while all gatherings must be discouraged, it was not fair to compare the "thuggish, loutish behaviour" of the latter with the former.

 In December 2021 the protest was identified as one of the top ten protests to make a difference in 2021.